-Our morning register is taken at 8:50am and will be kept open until 9:00amOur afternoon register is taken at 1:15pm and will be kept open until 1:20pmA pupil who arrives late but before the register has closed will be marked as late (L) - which counts as present.
+Our morning register is taken at 8:50am and will be kept open until 9:00amOur afternoon register is taken at 1:00pm and will be kept open until 1:10pmOur register is kept open for 10 minutes.

+A pupil who arrives late but before the register has closed will be marked as late (L) - which counts as present.

-If a pupil arrives after the register has closed (9.00am / 1.20pm) they will be marked with the unauthorised absence code "Late after registers close" (U) which is an unauthorised absence mark.
+If a pupil arrives after the register has closed (9.00am / 1.10pm) they will be marked with the unauthorised absence code "Late after registers close" (U) which is an unauthorised absence mark.
 However, if the pupil is late arriving due to a valid reason such as an unavoidable medical appointment, the absence will be authorised and coded accordingly.
-See DfE guidance Working Together to Improve School Attendance.
+See DfE guidance Working together to improve school attendance (applies from 19 August 2024) (publishing.service.gov.uk)

-2.2 Effects of Late Arrival at School
+3.1 Effects of Late Arrival at School